-2 Section 16(2), (3) and (4) of the Western Australian Greyhound Racing Association Amendment Act 1998 (No. 23 of 1998) reads as follows —
+2 The Western Australian Greyhound Racing Association Amendment Act 1998 s.
+16(2), (3) and (4) read as follows:

 “

 (2) The body renamed as the Western Australian Greyhound Racing Authority by subsection (1) is the same body as the Western Australian Greyhound Racing Association previously established under section 5 of the principal Act.